Sodaro/Portfolio/src/routes/pages/bomberbots/+page.md

 Bömberbots is a Bomberman clone that I developed together with <TextLink href="https://tomaswallin.se/#/">Tomas Wallin</TextLink>.
 The goal with the project was to improve our Lua knowledge and to make a smaller game using the LÖVE framework.

 ## Introduction
-Initially we set out to make a game inspired by a wave-based defense game inspired by the mod "Enfo's Team Survival" for Warcraft 3, where you control one character that gains items and abilities as you fight waves of monsters.
-While the initial concept of the game was scrapped in favor of creating a basic Bomberman game, we were able to salvage a lot of code we had previously written.
+Initially we set out to make a game inspired by a Warcraft3 mod called "Enfo's Team Survival", which is a "tower-defense" game where you control one character that gains items and abilities as you fight waves of monsters.
+This side-project ended up clashing a bit with school scheduling, so we ended up scrapping/scaling down the initial concept in favor of creating a Bomberman game.
+Luckily, we were able to reuse our tools and systems!

 <MDVideo width="854" height="480" autoPlay="true" src="/projectmedia/bomberbots/initial_prototype.mp4" alt="two characters moving and shooting different projectiles at different speeds"/>